 These animals are most active during the day.
 They will walk around the same tracks daily searching for food.

-When okapis walk through an area they distribute a sticky substance from a scent gland on the each leg.
+When okapis walk through an area they distribute a sticky substance from a scent gland on each leg.
 This marks their territory and allows other okapis to track them.

 The okapi was first identified in 1901.

 Okapia johnstoni4″.
 Licensed under Creative Commons Attribution-Share Alike 3.0 via Wikimedia Commons -http://commons.wikimedia.org/wiki/File:Okapia_johnstoni4.jpg#mediaviewer/File:Okapia_johnstoni4.jpg